-- a.
-Education: A Master' s degree in a disaster risk reduction, infrastructure, engineering discipline, the physical sciences, economics, or other discipline relevant to the energy field is required. - b.
-Prior Work Experience: The incumbent should have at least five years of progressive and responsible experience working in the energy sector in Jamaica and/or the Caribbean.
-Broad experience in the entire energy value chain spanning regulation, generation, transmission, distribution; as well as renewable energy efficiency and familiarity with disaster risk reduction is required.
+Education: A Master's degree in an engineering discipline, physical sciences, economics, business administration or other relevant field is required.

+Prior Work Experience: The incumbent should have at least six years of progressive and responsible experience working in the energy sector in Jamaica.
+Experience within the energy sector in the Caribbean region is also desirable.
+Broad experience in the entire energy value chain spanning regulation, generation, transmission, distribution; as well as renewable energy efficiency is required.
 Experience in leading teams, strategic planning, project design, project implementation, project monitoring, project evaluation, and sustainability planning from a private sector entity and donor perspective also required.

-c.
+Experience working with U.S. government agencies and international development organizations is desired.

 Post Entry Training: Post-entry training will include COR/AOR training and familiarization training in USAID procedures and regulations; formal courses offered for professional staff, as appropriate; and seminars, courses, and trainings required for professional performance in the field related to the function as agreed upon with his/her supervisor.
 All post entry training is subject to courses being offered and the availability of funds.